 Biological-response Similarity Analysis

-To explore and understand biological response similarity relationships across test substances we further analyzed ROS, ATP, and gH2AX data using hierarchical clustering, as described in Materials and Methods.
-Here, Ward linkage clustering of derived BMCs and fold-change (Top) values revealed positive controls (e.g., menadione, TBHP, diquat and etoposide) were grouped 9 of the 13 GBFs evaluated, as shown in Figure 6.
-Menadione was most unique among these more bioactive substances with TBHP in closest proximity to GBF-H, -I, -J, and -K. Etoposide also clustered somewhat differently in this cluster while diquat was in closest proximity to GBF-G, which was labeled to contain diquat in the product formulation.
-The diquat-anchored cluster also included GBF-B, -L, -D, and -E. In contrast, GBF-M, -A, -C, and -F clustered in closest proximity to negative controls sucrose and potassium chloride, which further supported our general observation that assay response data with GBFs did not correlate with percent glyphosate content across a wide range of glyphosate concentrations (1.92%, 20.5%, 41% and 53.8%, respectively).
+To explore and understand biological response similarity relationships across test substances we further analyzed HepaRG and HaCaT cell types for ROS and ATP, and HaCaT for gH2AX data using hierarchical clustering, as described in Materials and Methods.
+Here, Ward linkage clustering of derived BMCs and fold-change (Top) values revealed positive controls (e.g., menadione, TBHP,and etoposide) were grouped together, while diquat clustered with 9 of the 13 GBFs evaluated, as shown in Figure 6Diquat was in closest proximity to GBF-G, which was labeled to contain diquat in the product formulation.
+The diquat-anchored cluster also included GBF-B, -L, -K, -D, -E, -I, -J, and -H. In contrast, GBF-M, -A, -C, and -F clustered in closest proximity to negative controls sucrose and potassium chloride, which further supported our general observation that assay response data with GBFs did not correlate with percent glyphosate content across a wide range of glyphosate concentrations (1.92%, 20.5%, 41% and 53.8%, respectively).
 This was consistent with the clustering of glyphosate, G-IPA, and AMPA in closer proximity to negative controls and on the opposite side of the origin to all positive controls.
 Additional clustering was performed on individual assay data (Supplemental Figures 1-4) to explore each mechanistic toxicity response mode (i.e., ROS, CTG, DNA damage) and their profile compared to the combined biological response similarity relationship observed in Figure 6.
 For ROSGLO only clustering (Supplemental Figure 1), negative controls sucrose and potassium chloride clustered on the opposite side of the origin from positive control ROS inducers menadione, TBHP, and diquat.
 A majority of GBFs clustered in closest proximity to diquat, with the exception of GBF-M, -A, and -F for ROS data, and again revealed diquat to be most similar to GBF-G. This was not the case for CTG-only or H2AX-only clustering data (Supplemental Figures 2-4) and suggests ROS responses may be key variables for diquat-induced cellular responses in this study.
 This approach for biological response similarity with complex GBF mixtures in context with reference chemicals represents a focused strategy to identify safer product formulations for known hazard mechanisms (e.g., oxidative stress and DNA damage as precursors to cancer) and has potential to inform safer product development through data-driven consideration of human health effects.

 LC-MS Analysis of Glyphosate Concentrations in GBFs